fractalnetworksco/selfhosted-gateway/README.md

       - NET_ADMIN
 ```

-Add the generated snippet to a `docker-compose.yml` file.
+3. Adding the generated snippet to a `docker-compose.yml` file we get:

-Here's the complete file:
 ```
 version: '3.9'
 services: